tharuraht/robocam/README.md

 ## Abstract

-With the ever-growing importance and utilization of robotics in every-day actions, and the significant increase in the performance of mobile data networks.
-This project collates research regarding the performance of current mobile networks (in particular 4G), frameworks to enable low-latency real-time video streaming via 4G, and current ‘off-the-shelf’ components to build a remote-controlled robot platform.
+With the ever-growing importance and utilization of robotics in every-day actions, and the significant increase in the performance of mobile data networks.
+This project collates research regarding the performance of current mobile networks (in particular 4G), frameworks to enable low-latency real-time video streaming via 4G, and current ‘off-the-shelf’ components to build a remote-controlled robot platform.
 This research was combined with an iterative design and build process to create a functional remote